pauldruce/pauldruce.github.io/2020/Tutoring/_posts/2020-11-01-modelling-with-differentiation.md

 <details>
 <summary>
 :::{.question}
 A person with a virus sneezes.
-The probability of contracting the virus from this person decreases exponentially decays with distance.
+The probability of contracting the virus from this person decreases exponentially as the distance between you is increased.
 The rate of decrease of the probability at a distance of $0\text{ m}$ is $17 \text{ m}^{-1}$.

 a.
 Write down the probability as a function of distance.
 b.
 Assuming that the probability of contraction is equal to $1$ at a distance of $0 \text{ m}$.
 Find the rate of change of the probability as a function of distance.